DemonZSD/spring_boot_demo_docker/README.md

 ### What can we do!

+- can create simplest spring-boot project from this template.
-- use maven package this
+- can create spring-boot-jpa project from this template.

-- docker build an image
+### How to run

 ##### First: